Guide

 💡

-Free catches ~70% of issues with local analysis.
-Deep adds AI for the remaining 30% — semantic duplicates, intent mismatches, and anomalies that pattern matching can't find.
+Free catches the bulk of drift with local analysis.
+Deep adds the AI layer on top, semantic duplicates, intent mismatches, concentrated reimplementation, and anomalies that pattern matching alone can't find.

 [14] GitHub Action